xpack-3rd-party/catch2-xpack/README.md

 # A source library xPack with Catch2, a modern, C++-native, test framework for unit-tests

-This project provides the **Catch2** source libraries as an xPack dependency.
+This project provides the **Catch2** source library as an xPack dependency.

 The project is hosted on GitHub as [xpack-3rd-party/catch2-xpack](https://github.com/xpack-3rd-party/catch2-xpack).